Auklets/site-script/README.md

 # site-script DSL

-Site-script is a Domain Specific language built on Javascript.
+site-script is a Domain Specific language built on Javascript.

 The high level goal was to write a language that a end user could use to script navigating a web page.
 That language is translated that into a Abstract Syntax Tree that is interpreted to script a headless